-This chapter provides basic information useful in programming the MVME240x.
-This includes a description of memory maps, control and status registers, PCI arbitration, interrupt handling, sources of reset, and big/little endian issues.
+This chapter provides information useful in programming the MVME240x.
+This includes a description of memory maps, control and status registers, PCI arbitration, interrupt handling, sources of reset, and big/little-endian issues.

-For additional programming information about the MVME240x, refer to the MVME2400-Series VME Processor Module Programmer's Reference Guide.
+For additional programming information about the MVME240x, refer to the MVME2400 Series VME Processor Module Programmer's Reference Guide, listed in Appendix D, Related Documentation.